rutujakarane2005-lgtm/TASK-3-Car-Price-Prediction-with-Machine-Learning-Codealpha/README.md

-# Car Price Prediction using Machine Learning
+# 🚗 Car Price Prediction using Machine Learning

-## Project Description
+## 📌 Project Overview

 This project predicts the selling price of a used car using Machine Learning.
-The model is trained using features such as year, present price, kilometers driven, fuel type, transmission, and owner information.
+The model is trained on historical car data and estimates the selling price based on various vehicle features.

+The project also includes an interactive **Streamlit web application** where users can enter car details and instantly predict the estimated selling price.

+---

-## Objective
+## 🎯 Objective

-To build a regression model that predicts the selling price of a car based on its features.
+To build a Machine Learning regression model that accurately predicts the selling price of a used car based on its features.

+---

-## Dataset
+## 📂 Dataset

-The dataset contains information about different cars, including:
+**Dataset Used:** Car Price Dataset

+### Features:

 - Car Name
 - Year
 - Present Price
-- Selling Price
-- Kilometers Driven
+- Driven Kilometers
 - Fuel Type
 - Selling Type
 - Transmission
 - Owner

+### Target Variable:

+- Selling Price

+---

 ## 🛠 Technologies Used

 - Python
 - Pandas
 - NumPy
 - Matplotlib
 - Scikit-learn
+- Streamlit
 - Jupyter Notebook

-## Machine Learning Algorithm
-- Linear Regression

-## Project Workflow
-1. Import Libraries
-2. Load Dataset
-3. Data Preprocessing
-4. Feature Engineering
-5. Train-Test Split
-6. Train Linear Regression Model
-7. Predict Selling Prices
-8. Evaluate Model Performance

-## Model Performance
-- Mean Absolute Error (MAE): 1.22
-- Mean Squared Error (MSE): 3.48
-- R² Score: 0.85

-## Files Included
-- Car_Price_Prediction.ipynb
-- Car_Price.csv

-##  Author
-Rutuja Karane
+---

+## 🔄 Project Workflow

+- Data Loading
+- Data Exploration
+- Data Preprocessing
+- Handling Categorical Features
+- Train-Test Split
+- Model Training
+- Model Evaluation
+- Car Price Prediction
+- Streamlit Web Application

+---

+## 🤖 Machine Learning Model Used

+### Linear Regression

+The Linear Regression model was trained to predict the selling price of a car using its features such as year, present price, fuel type, transmission, and owner details.

+---

+## 📊 Model Evaluation

+The model was evaluated using:

+- Mean Absolute Error (MAE)
+- Mean Squared Error (MSE)
+- R² Score

+---

+## 🏆 Model Performance

+The Linear Regression model achieved the following performance:

+- **Mean Absolute Error (MAE): 1.22**
+- **Mean Squared Error (MSE): 3.48**
+- **R² Score: 0.85**

+These results indicate that the model provides good predictions for car selling prices.

+---

+## 🌐 Streamlit Application

+The project includes an interactive Streamlit application where users can:

+- Enter car details
+- Predict the estimated selling price instantly
+- View results through a simple and user-friendly interface

+---

+## 📁 Project Files

+- `Car_Price_Prediction.ipynb`
+- `app.py`
+- `Car_Price.csv`
+- `requirements.txt`
+- `README.md`

+---

+## 🚀 Future Improvements

+- Train and compare multiple regression algorithms
+- Improve prediction accuracy using feature engineering
+- Enhance the Streamlit interface
+- Deploy the application online using Streamlit Community Cloud

+---

+## 👩‍💻 Author

+**Rutuja Karane**

+**Data Science Intern – CodeAlpha**